 To be considered for a STEP Fellowship, we request that you fill out a very brief web form and submit the following documents via email, to Ken Griffith.
-The deadline to apply is Monday, August 13, 2018.
+Applications for the 2019-2020 cohort will open in early August 2019.

 - Teaching Philosophy Statement